 McClellan held Sumner’s corps in reserve during the Union victory at the Battle of South Mountain (September 14, 1862).
 Three days later, on the single bloodiest day of fighting in American military history (September 17, 1862), Sumner ordered an ill-conceived and uncoordinated attack by Sedgwick’s division that contributed to the high casualty total at the Battle of Antietam (September 16-18, 1862).
 Sedgwick received three bullet wounds during the engagement, forcing him to go on leave from September 18 to December 22, 1862, as he recuperated.
 Sedgwick’s injuries caused him to miss the Battle of Fredericksburg (December 11-15, 1862).

-When Sedgwick returned to active duty in December 1862, officials elevated him to a corps commander.
-He commanded the 2nd Corps for one month and of the 9th Corps for three weeks.
+When Sedgwick returned to active duty in December 1862, officials elevated him to corps commander.
+He commanded the 2nd Corps for one month and the 9th Corps for three weeks.
 On January 26, 1863, the War Department issued General Orders, No. 20, announcing that President Lincoln had replaced Major General Ambrose E. Burnside with Major General Joseph Hooker as commander of the Army of the Potomac.
 On February 5, 1863, Hooker issued General Orders, No.6 (Army of the Potomac), announcing the appointment of seven corps commanders, including Sedgwick as commander of the 6th Corps, the unit with which his career is most identified.

 In early May 1863, Hooker began an offensive against Confederate General Robert E. Lee’s Army of Northern Virginia near Chancellorsville, Virginia.
 Hooker ordered Sedgwick to launch a diversionary attack against Lee at Fredericksburg on May 2, while Hooker tried to march the bulk of his army around Lee’s forces and attack from the rear.